SmartekWorks/result-export/README.md

 * `tags`(optional): tags filtering the scenarios to export, separated by comma.
 * `platform`(optional): the platform to export.
 It means any platform if the value is an empty string.
 * `status`(optional): the status of the result to export, `finished`, `failed`, `ok` or `ng`.
 It means any status if the value is an empty string.
-* `beforeDate`(optional): the date when results generated before, in the format of `YYYY/MM/DD`.
+* `beforeDate`(optional): the date when results generated before, in the format of `YYYY/MM/DD hh:mm:ss`.
 It means now if the value is an empty string.
 Please be noted the timezone of `beforeDate` is Asia/Tokyo.
+* `lastCount`(mandatory): the last count of the results meet the above filters, 1 means the last one.

 #### Sample target file